Explore the resurgence of film photography with Memory Fortress.

 How film speed affects processing

 Film speed, or ISO, determines the film’s sensitivity to light.
-Higher ISO films require less light for proper exposure but may exhibit more grain when processed, a factor considered by many photographers when choosing their film stock.
+Higher ISO films require less light for proper exposure but may exhibit more grain when processed, a factor many photographers consider when choosing their film stock.

 Importance of correct processing for the desired film look

-To achieve the desired look from your chosen film type, it’s crucial to process the film correctly.
+Processing the film correctly is crucial to achieving the desired look from your chosen film type.
 Incorrect processing can lead to color shifts, contrast issues, and other undesired effects.

 At Memory Fortress, we celebrate the diverse world of film photography and the creative possibilities it offers, from traditional photographic film to innovative film stock.